 Where are projects located?
-OCS material has been used for coastal restoration projects in Florida, Louisiana, Maryland, Mississippi, New Jersey, North Carolina, South Carolina, and Virginia.
+OCS material has been used for about four dozen coastal restoration projects in Florida, Louisiana, Maryland, Mississippi, New Jersey, North Carolina, South Carolina, and Virginia.
 Taking a regional approach, the MMP sponsors new offshore surveys from Maine to Texas and California.
+BOEM has followed the approach it used after Hurricane Sandy in 2012, when it supported coastal restoration projects in several Atlantic states, and sponsored research partnerships to update offshore sand maps and database in 13 states.
 Projects generally consist of four phases: identifying sand resources and conducting environmental reviews prior to project approval; dredging to obtain sand and/or gravel; placing it along the shoreline; and engaging with partners and stakeholders to monitor dredging site and placement conditions.